arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 --{{0}}--
 Get every field from `patients` for all male patients who were born on or after January 1, 2001.
 Remember, you can write the query iteratively.
 So if you're not  sure about the field name that holds sex, or whether male is coded "Male" (with a capital M), "male" (with a lowercase m), "M", or some other way?
 Look at the results of other queries to get this information!

---{{0}}--
-Whenever you've had a chance to finish working through the example, be sure to like my message in the chat!

---{{0}}--
-(Copy the following into chat: "Like this message when you're done with "Your Turn 3"." )

 {{0}}
 *****